The Cartels and Leniency Review: Portugal

 The AdC cooperates with the European Commission and other national EU competition authorities throughout the European Competition Network (ECN) and within the Network of Competition Authorities.

-As regards the application of Articles 101 and 102 of the TFEU, the AdC has established formal cooperation mechanisms provided for in Regulation (EC) No. 1/2003, as well as informal cooperation and exchange of information within the ECN.
+As regards the application of Articles 101 and 102 of the TFEU, the AdC has established the formal cooperation mechanisms provided for in Regulation (EC) No. 1/2003, as well as undertaking informal cooperation and exchanges of information within the ECN.

 In this context, under Regulation (EC) No. 1/2003, the AdC formally cooperates with other national competition authorities and the European Commission in antitrust proceedings.
-According to the AdC's Annual Report,44 in 2019 the AdC participated in:
+According to the AdC's Annual Report,54 in 2020, despite the pandemic, the AdC participated in several cooperation meetings in the ECN context, and in oral hearings and advisory committee meetings, notably on cartels and restrictive practices.

 Jurisdictional limitations, affirmative defences and exemptions

-Portuguese competition law is applicable to all activities, be it in the private or public sectors and regardless of the nationality of participants.
-The Competition Act applies to cartel practices that take place in the Portuguese territory or that have, or may have, effects in Portugal.48
+Portuguese competition law is applicable to all activities, be it in the private or public sector and regardless of the nationality of participants.
+The Competition Act applies to cartel practices that take place in the Portuguese territory or that have, or may have, effects in Portugal.56

 Therefore, in theory, any agreement between undertakings located outside the Portuguese territory may be investigated and sanctioned in Portugal if they may affect competition within the country.
 However, in practice, there are no records of decisions where cartels that occurred outside Portugal, but with impact in the Portuguese territory, have been investigated by the AdC.